 But length isn’t the only factor.

-The width of the cuff is also important and will change the comfort and amount of pressure needed.
-Narrow cuffs will require a greater amount of pressure to be effective.
+The width of the cuff is also important and will affect comfort and the amount of pressure required.
+Narrow cuffs will require more pressure to be effective.
 This can often be less comfortable.

 The Material of the Cuffs